lizliz/teaspoon/README.md

 - [Perseus](http://people.maths.ox.ac.uk/nanda/perseus/index.html).
 Code by Vidit Nanda for computing persistent homology of point clouds, cubical complexes, and distance matrices.
 - [Hera](https://bitbucket.org/grey_narn/hera).
 Code by Michael Kerber, Dmitriy Morozov, and Arnur Nigmetov for computing bottleneck and Wasserstein distances.

 <span style="color:red">Warning</span>: the teaspoon installation will not install nor check for the install of these packages.
-In particular, perseus should be installed so that typing `perseus ` runs it, even though some operating systems end up with an executable with a different name.
+In particular, perseus should be installed so that typing `perseus` in a terminal runs it, even though the default perseus installation for some operating systems ends up with an executable with a different name.

 Installation